This course focuses on regulatory mechanisms that microbes - primarily bacteria - employ in responses to physiological or environmental changes.

 understand primary publications, in general and in specific detail, and develop the skills to summarise, discuss, and critically analyse their content and evaluate their conclusions

 This course is mainly focused on mechanisms of gene expression that form the basis for adaptive responses in bacteria.
 In this course the following questions will be addressed.
 Overview of and deeper insights into the particular life conditions that are relevant for bacteria.
 Focus on conditions such as starvation, bacterial stress, differentiation processes and virulence.
 Understanding how changes in the internal and external environment determine phenotypic changes.
 In-depth analysis and understanding of connections between signals that are received by bacteria and regulation of gene expression that is required to meet physiological requirements and to mount adaptive responses.
 Levels of gene regulation: trancriptional regulation (DNA level) by activator and repressor proteins, post-transcriptional regulation at the mRNA level, with emphasis on regulatory RNAs and cis-acting RNA elements (riboswitches).
 Bacterial differentiation - sporulation.
 Bacterial communication - quorum sensing.
 Gene transfer between bacteria, the horizontal gene pool, plasmids and other extrachromosomal elements.
 RNA-based acquired immunity against invading DNA in bacteria and archea (CRISPR/cas).
-Practical lab work will be based on recent research in the subject area.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.